 Review Article

-Microbial association across distinct plant components: influence of environmental factors and adaptation mechanism
+MICROBIAL ASSOCIATION ACROSS DISTINCT PLANT COMPONENTS: INFLUENCE OF ENVIRONMENTAL FACTORS AND ADAPTATION MECHANISM

 Abstract

-Interactions between plants and microbes go back to the earth’s earliest days.
-Both relationships are significant components of the planet's biosphere.
-In this interaction process, microbes play an important role in plant development through nutrient accumulation, metabolic support, and even pathogenesis.
-According to the parts of plants, plant microbe interaction is classified as rhizosphere, phyllosphere, and endosphere.
-In this classification, different environmental factors act on different parts, as the rhizosphere faces large microbes’ communities in soil and soil environment, the phytosphere faces above ground factors, and the endosphere acts against plants own internal environment and defense system.
-This review focuses on this interaction process and how microbes form a relationship at plant sites against environmental factors.
-It gives a view of the primary interaction process, which aids in understanding plant-microbe complex relation studies.
+Interactions between plants and microbes date back to the earliest stages of Earth’s history, and these relationships remain fundamental components of the planet’s biosphere.
+Microbes play essential roles in plant development by contributing to nutrient acquisition, metabolic processes, and, in some cases, pathogenesis.
+Plant–microbe interactions are typically classified according to plant tissues: the rhizosphere, the phyllosphere, and the endosphere.
+Each zone is shaped by distinct environmental factors—while the rhizosphere is influenced by diverse microbial communities and soil conditions, the phyllosphere is exposed to above-ground environmental fluctuations, and the endosphere is governed by the plant’s internal environment and defense mechanisms.
+This review highlights these interaction processes and examines how microbes establish relationships at different plant sites under varying environmental pressures.
+Understanding these primary interaction mechanisms provides a foundation for studying the complex dynamics of plant–microbe associations.

 Keywords: Plant-microbes relation, adaptation mechanism, environmental factors

+Plant-associated microbial communities are broadly classified as rhizospheric, phyllospheric, and endospheric based on their specific habitats.
+This review focuses on the influence of environmental factors and the colonization mechanisms of microorganisms within these plant-associated niches.
+It emphasizes how plant–microbe interactions are shaped by the combined effects of microbial diversity, environmental conditions, and plant-compartment specificity.
+Furthermore, elucidating colonization strategies across leaves, roots, and other tissues provides valuable insights into the persistence and establishment of microbial populations within host plants.
+Such foundational knowledge offers a framework for advancing current understanding and guiding future research aimed at clarifying the functional roles of plant-associated microbes.

 Introduction

 Plant microbe interactions date back to the earliest stages of plant colonization on Earth and represent one of the oldest and most enduring ecological associations.
 This relationship has fostered a diverse network of interconnected species, encompassing bacteria, viruses, fungi, archaea, and their plant hosts.
 Such interactions, marked by complexity and dynamism, underpin the fundamental processes of terrestrial ecosystems.
 Since the earliest periods of Earth’s history, microbes have played pivotal roles in shaping these ecosystems, exerting both direct and indirect influences on plants life (Wille et al., 2019).